ThisIsntMyId/affiliate-portal/docs/API.md

 The API follows RESTful conventions and uses JSON for data exchange.
 All endpoints return standardized response formats.

+**Note**: User authentication is handled via **Server Actions**, not API routes.
+API routes are only used for external access with API keys.

 ## Base URL

 ```